 Projects of interest: Liverpool Queer Collective.

-Pride: both Pride in Liverpool and Liverpool TransPride are awaiting annoucement of their 2021 dates.
+Pride: both Pride in Liverpool and Liverpool TransPride are awaiting the announcement of their 2021 dates.

 Manchester

-It’s been over 20 years since the original series of Queer As Folk was shown on UK TV and not a whole lot has changed on Canal Street, Manchester‘s gay village and the setting for the show.
-However, a whole alternative queer scene has grown up around it, holding some of the country’s most iconic vogue balls and parties.
+It’s been over 20 years since the original series of Queer As Folk was shown on UK TV, and not a whole lot has changed on Canal Street, Manchester’s gay village, and the show’s setting.
+However, an alternative queer scene has grown up around it, holding some of the country’s most iconic vogue balls and parties.
 Homobloc is one not to be missed.

 Venues: loft-style bar and event space Tribeca; iconic lesbian bar Vanilla; vogue ball venue Gorilla; mecca of alternative culture Islington Mill.